 The local people of Baza are well prepared to dirty the Cascamorras but he has a rubber ball tied to a wooden stick to defend himself in addition to his own followers.
 The event takes place along a 6km route and can take 90 mins to 2 hours to complete.
 As yet the Cascamorras has never reached the end of the route, clean.
 That’s not quite the end for the Cascamorras.
 He becomes guest of honour for the town’s next two days of partying.
 He then returns to Guadix empty handed and on the 9 September he receives a further barrage from his own people of Guadix.
 This is the second part of the Cascamorras festival.

 After the event you will find signs of the black hand all around Baza.
-It’s become quite a sort after piece of art.
+It’s become quite a sought after piece of art.
 All good fun!

 7. Local Village swimming pools.